peterpih/tidydata/CodeBook.md

 used.
 For example, when the original variable name used "Acc", the abbreviation has been changed to "Accelerometer".

-Additional changes:
+Modifications to variable names:
+- "Acc" becomes "Accelerometer"
+- "Gyro" becomes "Gyroscope"
-- Acc becomes Accelerometer
+- "Mag" becomes "Magnitude"
-- Gyro becomes Gyroscope
+- "mean" becomes "Mean"  (maintaining camelling and readability)
-- Mag becomes Magnitude
+- "std" becomes "Std"  (maintaining camelling and readability)

-Other modifications are:
+- "BodyBody" becomes "Body"  (it was thought this was typed in error)
-- Every variable name begins with "Average", since they are all averages of the original data set
+- Every variable name begins with "Mean", since the resulting data set are all averages of the original data set
-- "mean" and "std" have been changed to "Mean" and "Std" to maintain camelling and readability
-- Where appropriate, the axis of measurement (X,Y,Z) has been kept, preceeded by a "_"
+- Where appropriate, the axis of measurement (X,Y,Z) has been kept, preceeded by a "_" for easier reference

 Additional information for the original data set can be found here: https://github.com/peterpih/tidydata/blob/master/features_info.txt